gunyen/AppointmentTracker/README.txt

 Email - jngu102@wgu.edu
 Phone - (425) 770 - 9705

-Title: Appointment Tracker
+Title: CapstoneCRM
-Purpose: A scheduling desktop application for keeping track of appointments with customer
+Purpose: A scheduling desktop application for keeping track of appointments with customer as well as customer interactions

 IDE: IntelliJ IDEA 2022.2.1